-At Moms for Liberty Summit 'Mama Bears' Declare Spiritual War on the 'Radical Left'
+At Moms for Liberty Summit, 'Mama Bears' Declare Spiritual War on the 'Radical Left'

 “a victory due in part to local Proud Boys, who she was pictured celebrating with afterwards.
 She later attempted to downplay the connection.

-Moms for Liberty also teamed up with the controversial group, Gays Against Groomers, to host an anti-LGBTQ+ “Protect the Children” rally in Florida, which also included Proud Boys flashing White power signs.”
+Moms for Liberty also teamed up with the controversial group, Gays Against Groomers, to host an anti-LGBTQ+ ‘Protect the Children’ rally in Florida, which also included Proud Boys flashing White power signs.”

 Her husband, Christian Ziegler, chairman of the Florida Republican Party in Sarasota County, held a strategy session for the Leadership Institute on media training, where he taught attendees the art of the spin.
 Lauding founder Tiffany Justice’s reaction to the public outcry over a local chapter that had quoted Adolf Hitler in their newsletter, Ziegler gushed: